 Ah Pho Gyi

-Only a few close friends might know that Ko Han Sein was “whisked away” by Adhamma authorities and sentenced him to 20+years in a kangaroo court for his “involvement” in 8-8-88 related activities.
+- Only a few close friends knew that he was “whisked away” by Adhamma authorities and sentenced him to 20+years in a kangaroo court for his “involvement” in 8-8-88 related activities.
 He was released after 17 years when “Lut Nyein Chan Thar Kwint” was proclaimed.

 Dr. Tin Hlaing